Next manager sacked 1

 Ruud van Nistelrooy (Leicester)

-The Foxes have all of their last five games, with the club's last victory coming in a shock 2-1 win over Tottenham at the end of January.
-Leicester have in fact not scored a league goal since that game, which epitomises the struggles they are facing.
+The Foxes had all of their last eight games, with the club's last victory coming in a shock 2-1 win over Tottenham at the end of January.
+However, a surprise 2-2 draw with Brighton may have given their fans some solace in these truly dark times.

 Lifelong Ipswich Town supporter who recently graduated from Durham University in French and German.
 Have developed a passion for European football based on my links abroad and am an avid supporter of Werder Bremen and Auxerre.
 Joined the MFT team in October 2024 and looking to take my first steps into the world of football journalism.